Aydin-ab/cardwise/README.md

 Security
+DONE ✅ bandit – Static security analysis to catch vulnerabilities in Python code.
+DONE ✅ pip-audit – Checks for known vulnerabilities in dependencies.
-✅ Secrets Scanning – Use trufflehog or GitHub's secret scanning to detect leaked credentials.
+DONE ✅ Secrets Scanning – Use gitleaks or trufflehog or GitHub's secret scanning to detect leaked credentials.

 🚀 5.
 Performance Profiling
 ✅ cProfile & py-spy – Analyze bottlenecks in execution time.